Skip to article frontmatterSkip to article content

 NMDG ACSF

-• You can make a stock solution of KCl, MgCl2, CaCl2, HEPES, NMDG and sodium phosphate.
+• You can make a stock solution of KCl, MgCl2, CaCl2, HEPES, NMDG and sodium phosphate just make sure to pH to 7.4 before adding the ions.

 • The solution needs to have the pH adjusted with HCl after adding NMDG.